 A little science about buttermilk in baking can be found here, but essentially, the acid in the buttermilk breaks down the gluten in the flour and voila, you have amazingly Soft Buttermilk Rolls.
 Eat at your own peril, because one just isn't enough!

-Place Roux ingredients into Thermomix bowl and cook for 3 minutes at 80°C on speed 3.
+Place Roux ingredients into TM bowl and cook 3 min/80°C/speed 3.
 Cool slightly.
 Leave in Thermomix bowl.

-Add all dough ingredients except yeast to cooked Roux in Thermomix bowl and mix for 10 seconds on speed 6.
-Add yeast and with dial set to closed lid position, knead for 4 minutes at Interval speed.
+Add all dough ingredients except yeast to cooked Roux in TM bowl and mix 10 sec/speed 6.
+Add yeast and knead 4 min/Interval.
 Scrape out onto floured Silicone mat and wrap.
 Prove until doubled.

 Shape into rolls with wet hands.
 (This makes the stickiness easier to cope with.)
 Place onto lined baking sheet, cover and rise until doubled.
 Place into cold oven and bake for 15-20 minutes at 180°C.